CompuTec/computec-docs/docs/wms/user-guide/storage-units/su-creation.md

     ![Batches](./media/batches-su.jpg)

 11. Define the quantity for each batch or serial.
-Items can be pulled from different batches.Click the 'Next" arrow.
+Items can be pulled from different batches.

     ![Quantity](./media/set-quantity.jpg)